planetfederal/qgis-suite-plugin/doc/source/actions.rst

 	- :guilabel:`Clean (remove unused elements)`.
 Cleans all styles in the catalog that are not used by any layer, and all stores that are not published through any layer.

 	- :guilabel:`Remove`.
 Removes the catalog from the list of connected ones.
-This also removes it from the list that is kept between sessions, so it will not appear the next time that QGIS is started and the OpenGeo Explorer is run.
+This also removes it from the list that is kept between sessions, so it will not appear the next time that QGIS is started and the GeoServer Explorer is run.

 - GeoServer Feature type/Coverage item.